-Short-Term Borrowings and Long-Term Debt
+Long-Term Debt

 Where fair value accounting has been elected, the fair value of non-structured liabilities is determined by utilizing internal models using the appropriate discount rate for the applicable maturity.
-Such instruments are classified as Level 2 of the fair value hierarchy when all significant inputs are readily observable.
+Such instruments are classified within Level 2 of the fair value hierarchy when all significant inputs are readily observable.

 The Company determines the fair value of hybrid financial instruments, including structured liabilities, using the appropriate derivative valuation methodology (described above in "Trading Account Assets and Liabilities-Derivatives") given the nature of the embedded risk profile.
-Such instruments are classified as Level 2 or Level 3 depending on the observability of significant inputs to the model.
+Such instruments are classified within Level 2 or Level 3 depending on the observability of significant inputs to the valuation.